Quick installation

 For more information about each meshctl command, see the CLI documentation or run the help flag for a command.

-meshctl cluster --help
+meshctl --help

 Other command line tools